-TCP is better for slower paced games where latency isn't important.
+In a game environment, TCP is better for slower paced games where latency isn't important but the game data is.

 Reliable: Applications don't have to worry about missing packets.
 If a packet gets lost, TCP will resend it.
 All data is either transmitted successfully or you get an error and the connection is closed.